Yellow Fever Mosquito Detected In San Joaquin County

 SAN JOAQUIN COUNTY (CBS13) – A mosquito that can spread yellow fever was detected in San Joaquin County.

 The invasive insect was found in Stockton’s Brookside neighborhood, according to the county’s Mosquito and Vector Control District.
-This is the third year in a row this yellow fever mosquito has been found in the county.READ MORE: World's Strongest Man Tough Enough To Stand Against Pandemic
+This is the third year in a row this yellow fever mosquito has been found in the county.READ MORE: 1 Killed After ACE Train Crashes Into Street Sweeper Near Tracy

 “This is the earliest find of the yellow fever mosquito in the last three years for San Joaquin County,” said Aaron Devencenzi, spokesperson of the district.
 “The public can help prevent the spread of these invasive mosquitoes by calling in daytime biting mosquitoes to the district.”